A history of toy steam in Sweden

 Alga

 In 1975, with a market that is largely dominated by the two major manufacturers, Wilesco and Mamod, the Swedish company Alga launched its own steam engine named after the great inventor John Ericsson.
 The machine is built with safety in mind, and despite an interesting design it had difficulties competing with the others.
 The production ends a few years later.
-The machine is available in Clas Ohlson catalog from 1977-78 at a price of 210 crowns.
+The machine is available in Clas Ohlson catalog from 1977-78 at a price of 210 SEK.

 In addition to the steam engine they also made some accessories in the form of a grinder, a lathe and a transmission.